6576. Road

 }

-main part of the program.
-Process multiple test cases.
+The main part of the program.
+Process several test cases.

 scanf("%d", &tests);